 Most of these offer no-load funds (or sometimes low-load funds).
 You can find lists of mutual fund companies on the Internet and purchase shares by simply filling out an application and mailing a check.
 Once you are a shareholder, you will receive statements telling you how the fund is doing as well as how much your own investment is growing.
 You can also set up monthly bank transfers to automatically buy more shares every month.

 Remember to do your research and select a mutual fund that fits the level of risk you are willing to take with your hard-earned cash.
 Then just sit back and hope for the best!

-For more information on investing and financial planning, check out the links on the next page.
+For more information on investing and financial planning, check out the links below.